-Paul Bergman joined Professor David Binder in pioneering the School of Law's Clinical Program in early 1970.
-He primarily teaches Evidence.
-He also teaches Film and the Law and helps direct the Street Law Clinic in which students teach legal concepts to high school students.
+Paul Bergman joined Professor David Binder in pioneering the School of Law's Clinical Program in 1970.
+Since he became an Emeritus Professor, he primarily teaches Evidence.
+Prior to retirement he regularly taught courses such as Trial Advocacy, Film and the Law, and Street Law (a seminar in legal communication in which students taught legal concepts to high school students).
+Professor Bergman is regularly invited to give film clip-based presentations to groups of lawyers and judges all over the country.
 He has received the University's Distinguished Teaching Award and an award from the American Trial Lawyers Association for Excellence in Teaching Trial Advocacy.

 Professor Bergman likes to play tennis, and as a "recovering jogger" rides a bicycle to work each day.
 As a law student, he felt it his duty to keep levity in the classroom, a practice he continues as a teacher, earning him the gratitude of his students.